Jesusprzr/Making-Of-A-Data-Scientist/Understanding The Big Picture.md

 Like assigning a dummy variable (0 or 1) to each categorical variable in the example above.

 ### Remove Unused Features
+Unused features are those that don’t make sense to pass into our machine learning algorithms.
+Examples include:
+  * ID columns
+  * Features that wouldn't be available at the time of prediction
+  * Other text descriptions

+**Redundant features** would typically be those that have been replaced by other features that you’ve added during feature engineering.

+### ABT
+When we have completed our *data cleaning* and our *feature engineering* we have just transformed our raw data into an **analytical base table (ABT).** This is called that way because here we will be **building our models on.**

+**As a final tip:** You’ll often find that many of the features you engineer don’t improve your model.
+That’s fine because one highly predictive feature makes up for 10 duds.
+The key is choosing machine learning algorithms that can **automatically select the best features among many options (built-in feature selection).**
+This will allow you to **avoid overfitting** your model despite providing many input features.